Watergate scandal

 The Watergate scandal, or simply Watergate, was a political scandal in the United States involving the administration of President Richard Nixon.
-The affair began on June 17, 1972, when members of a group associated with Nixon's 1972 re-election campaign were caught burglarizing and planting listening devices in the Democratic National Committee headquarters at Washington, D.C.'s Watergate complex.
-Nixon's attempts to conceal his administration's involvement led to an impeachment process and his resignation in August 1974.
+On June 17, 1972, operatives associated with Nixon's 1972 re-election campaign were caught burglarizing and planting listening devices in the Democratic National Committee headquarters at Washington, D.C.'s Watergate complex.
+Nixon's efforts to conceal his administration's involvement led to an impeachment process and ultimately to his resignation in August 1974.

-Emerging from the White House's intelligence efforts to stop leaks, the Watergate break-in was an implementation of Operation Gemstone, enacted by mostly Cuban burglars led by former intelligence agents E. Howard Hunt and G. Gordon Liddy.
-After the burglars' arrests, investigators traced their funding to the Committee for the Re-Election of the President, the fundraising arm of Nixon's campaign.
-Further revelations from investigators and reporters like the Washington Posts Bob Woodward and Carl Bernstein—who were guided by "Deep Throat", the leaking FBI Associate Director Mark Felt—revealed a political espionage campaign illegally funded by donor contributions.
-Nixon denied responsibility, but his administration destroyed evidence, obstructed investigators, and bribed the arrested burglars.
-This cover-up was initially successful and allowed Nixon to win a landslide reelection.
-Revelations from the burglars' trial in early 1973 led to a Senate investigation.
-In April, Nixon denied wrongdoing and accepted top aides' resignations.
+Emerging from the White House's efforts to stop leaks, the break-in was an implementation of Operation Gemstone, enacted by mostly Cuban burglars led by former intelligence agents E. Howard Hunt and G. Gordon Liddy.
+After the arrests, investigators and reporters like The Washington Posts Bob Woodward and Carl Bernstein —guided by the source "Deep Throat"—exposed a White House political espionage program illegally funded by donor contributions.
+Nixon denied involvement but his administration destroyed evidence, obstructed investigators, and bribed the burglars.
+This cover-up initially worked, helping Nixon win a landslide re-election, until revelations from the burglars' 1973 trial led to a Senate investigation.